Transition To Professional Practice Program for Registered Nurses (TPPP-RN) 2021

-Opportunities exist for Graduate Nurses to complete placements in selected units within the Women’s and Babies Division.
-(Please note that positions in the nurseries will be offered at 0.84 FTE only).
+Opportunities exist for Registered Nurses to complete placements in selected units within the Women’s and Babies Division during their TPPP.

 Neonatal Intensive Care Unit (NICU)

 The Neonatal Intensive Care Unit (NICU) is responsible for the provision of care for babies in need of intensive (Level 6) care born at the WCH, or elsewhere in South Australia, the Northern Territory, Western Victoria and the far west of New South Wales.
 It can accommodate up to 16 neonates requiring respiratory support, central line management and continuous observation.
 Gestational ages range from 23 to 42 weeks.
-Programs supported by NICU are the Graduate Certificate of Health/Master of Clinical Nursing Neonatal Intensive Care, the Graduate Midwifery Program, the Graduate Nurse Program and the Neonatal Nurse Practitioner role.
+Post Graduate education programs are available for staff who return to work in NICU following their TPPP.

 Special Care Baby Unit (SCBU)

-Education programs supported by SCBU are the Transition to Nurse Practice, the Transition to Midwifery Practice, the Neonatal Special Care Course, Refresher/Re-entry Midwives, Aboriginal Maternal and Infant Care Workers, Neonatal Resuscitation Program (NRP) Student Midwives.
-Assistants in Midwifery and Enrolled Nurses are also employed in the unit, and many of the Registered Nurses / Midwives have post graduate qualifications in Neonatal Intensive or Special Care Nursing.
+Post-graduate education programs supported by SCBU are the Neonatal Special Care Nursing Course, Refresher/Re-entry Midwives, Aboriginal Maternal and Infant Care Workers, Neonatal Resuscitation Program (NRP).
+Enrolled Nurses are also employed in the unit, and many of the Registered Nurses / Midwives have post graduate qualifications in Neonatal Intensive or Special Care Nursing.

 Educational Opportunities and Ongoing Career Development